-The event will be by invitation with priority given to those drivers having achieved the highest positions in the 2015 FIA European Formula 3 Championship and National Formula 3 Championships being organised to the 2015 FIA Technical Regulations.
+The event will be by invitation with priority given to those drivers having achieved the highest positions in the 2017 FIA European Formula 3 Championship and National Formula 3 Championships being organised to the 2017 FIA Technical Regulations.
+Any decision as to whether a driver has the necessary experience will be made at the absolute discretion of the FIA.